clintonparker/clintonparker.github.io/projects.md

   - ***Sketches of the phonetic systems of Iranian languages*** (Sokolova 1953) &ndash; [translation](https://clintonparker.github.io/assets/translations/Sokolova_1953_En.pdf) / [original Russian](https://clintonparker.github.io/assets/translations/Sokolova_1953_Russ.pdf)
   - ***Genetic relations between Yazghulami and the Shughni Group*** (Sokolova 1967) &ndash; [translation](https://clintonparker.github.io/assets/translations/Sokolova_1967_En.pdf) / [original Russian](https://clintonparker.github.io/assets/translations/Sokolova_1967_Russ.pdf)
     " | markdownify }}

+    {{## "McGill Symposium on the University’s Role in Supporting Indigenous Languages" | markdownify }}

+    {{ "This event brought together Indigenous language champions from all over Canada to share their knowledge and experiences with McGill.
+I was fortunate enough to be a member of the organizing team and to lead the process of writing our task force’s Vision Paper, which outlines the lessons we learned.
+I’m proud to say that the university, including the Department of Linguistics, has already taken important steps in implementing these lessons.
+You can read more about the Symposium [here](https://www.mcgill.ca/dise/mcgill-supporting-indigenous-languages052018), and you can find a manuscript of my qualifying paper on this topic here." | markdownify }}

 </div>